Zenit Logo

 Zenith Logo 1998-2013

-At the end of the 20th century, the designers made the graphic sign dark blue, made the boat smaller, and placed a long inscription in a broken ring, divided into three fragments.
+At the end of the 20th century, the designers made the graphic sign dark blue, shaved the boat, and placed a long inscription in a broken ring, which was divided into three fragments.

 2013 – 2014